What you need to know about international payments

 What payment method will be used when I request a foreign payment online?

 The online foreign transfers facility will automatically default to the most economical method of payment for the currency and country selected.
-For example, if you are sending Euros within the European Economic Area, then this will be done by a SEPA payment.
+For example, if you are sending Euros within the EEA, then this will be done by a SEPA payment.
 Sending US Dollars to the USA will use a USA Structured Payment.

-If your selected payment is out of scope for a SEPA or US Structured payment, then the transfer will processed by SWIFT.
-SWIFT payments can be sent worldwide in any tradeable currency.
+If your selected payment is out of scope for a SEPA or US Structured payment, then the transfer will be processed by SWIFT.

-Payments sent outside of the European Economic Area and USA require the use of an agent/correspondent bank to forward the funds onto the recipient’s bank.
+Payments sent outside of the EEA and USA require the use of an agent/correspondent bank to forward the funds onto the recipient’s bank.
 This charge can vary depending on the destination, currency and complexity of the transfer.

 What is the quickest way to receive money from overseas?